-Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
-Daily comfort is more than making sure you have warm jackets and hats.
+Much of the country is facing below average temperatures right now and comfort seems to be of high importance for most of us.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
 The colder weather really extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

 Why does the air dry out?

 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cold air doesn’t hold as much moisture as warm air, which you likely notice when you experience dry skin and chapped lips.
-Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
+That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Adding moisture isn’t the only factor when it comes to humidification in the home.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more consistently and in the greatest capacity, too, so why settle for anything less than ideal comfort?
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier distributes the moisture more regularly and in the maximum capacity too, which will help you reach your indoor comfort.

 - Keeping humidity levels in check reduces the chances you’ll need to repair furniture, flooring or paint due to damage.

-- Foster a proper environment for indoor plants to thrive.
-Proper humidification can help your plants live longer.
+- Foster a good environment for indoor plants to flourish.
+Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
-We’ll help show you how easy it is, so why wait?
-Adding a humidifier to your home can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-If you want to know more about adding a humidifier to your Marshalltown home, give B & G HVAC a call at 641-316-3360 to learn more.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+For more information on how a humidifier can positively impact your Marshalltown home, give B & G HVAC a call at 641-316-3360 to learn more.